MBS Xojo Developer Conference and Training

 The values returned by these functions are only updated by BackupStep.
 If the source database is modified during a backup operation, then the values are not updated to account for any extra pages that need to be updated or the size of the source database file changing.

-SQLite3MBS.BackupStep(Backup as SQLite3BackupMBS, Pages as Integer) as integer
+SQLite3MBS.BackupStep(Backup as SQLite3BackupMBS, Pages as Integer) as Integer

-Function: Copies up to Pages pages between the source and destination databases specified by SQLite3BackupMBS object.
+Copies up to Pages pages between the source and destination databases specified by SQLite3BackupMBS object.

 If N is negative, all remaining source pages are copied.
 If BackupStep(B,N) successfully copies N pages and there are still more pages to be copied, then the function resturns kErrorOK.
 If BackupStep(B,N) successfully finishes copying all pages from source to destination, then it returns kErrorDone.
 If an error occurs while running BackupStep(B,N), then an error code is returned.
 As well as kErrorOK and kErrorDone, a call to BackupStep may return kErrorReadOnly, kErrorNoMem, kErrorBusy, kErrorLocked, or an kErrorIOACCESS | kErrorIOXXX extended error code.